peetuskytta/Jobdb-XYZ/README.md

 Peetu Notes:
 -- Peetu = best
 -- Updated the logic for saving the relevant data of a job.
 Useful when deciding and ranking the jobs.
+-- peetu.notes in branch peetu contain
+information about the server email communication etc. (from chatGPT)

 Ale Notes:
 -- Ale = Bestest